International Population Data Linkage Network (IPDLN)

 The conference sub-themes build on those from the previous biennial IPDLN conferences and include innovations in population data science and linkage; privacy, regulation and governance including public engagement; advanced data analytics and emerging data types; and policy impact IPDLN members come from a wide range of jurisdictions and professional backgrounds allowing for a unique exchange of best practice, novel approaches and leading edge research across these topics in linked population data science and policy impact.

 International Journal of Population Data Science

 The International Journal of Population Data Science, is an open-access, peer-reviewed journal that publishes articles “on all aspects of research, development and evaluation connected with data about people and populations.”
 The creation of the IJPDS was inspired by the IPDLN.The journal has a regular section for topics of particular interest to the IPDLN sub-edited by the director(s) of the network.
-The inaugural edition features an editorial by Dr. Michael Schull, ICES President and CEO, and Dr. William Ghali, Director of the O'Brien Institute for Public Health, on the opportunities inherent in the growing network.
+The inaugural edition features an editorial by Dr. Michael Schull, ICES CEO, and Dr. William Ghali, Director of the O'Brien Institute for Public Health, on the opportunities inherent in the growing network.